-Kate Holbrook is a specialist in women’s history at the LDS Church History Library, and holds a PhD in Americanan religious history from Boston University.
+Kate Holbrook is a specialist in women’s history at the LDS Church History Library, and holds a PhD in American religious history from Boston University.

-David J. Howlett is the Andrew W. Mellon Postdoctoral Fellow in Religion at Bowdoin College in Brunswick, Maine, where he teaches courses on religion in the United States, Mormon history and culture, the anthropology of pilgrimage, and Native American religions.
+David J. Howlett is visiting assistant professor at Skidmore College, where he teaches courses on religion in the United States, Mormon history and culture, the anthropology of pilgrimage, and Native American religions.

 Alan Hurst is an aspiring legal scholar studying the ways law manages religious diversity in society.
 He is a graduate of Brigham Young University and Yale Law School, and he recently completed a fellowship at the Yale Center for Faith and Culture.

 Cristine Hutchison-Jones (on hiatus) earned her PhD in Religious Studies from Boston University.
 Her research focuses on the cultural and intellectual history of religious intolerance and representations of minority groups in the United States.

 Melissa Inouye (on hiatus) holds a Ph.D. in Chinese history from Harvard University and is a lecturer in Chinese history at Auckland University.

 Christopher Jones (on hiatus) is a PhD candidate in history at the College of William and Mary in Williamsburg, Virginia, where he studies the cultural and religious history of 18th and 19th century North America and the Caribbean.